wmde/FundraisingStore/README.md

 * Added full text indices for donations and memberships.
 This breaks backward compatibility for MySQL versions < 5.6.
 * Prefixed all indices of donations with `d_`.
+* Mark `donation_id` of `MembershipApplication` as deprecated.
+It's no longer written by the fundraising frontend, but still referenced in some places by the backend, so for now we just mark it as deprecated instead of removing it.

 ### Version 4.2.0 (2017-01-04)